In this edition of the Bedrosian Book Club Podcast, we’re looking at the classic nonfiction book,

 Silent Spring by Rachel Carson, the book that launched the environmental movement.
 Edward O. Wilson said of the book, “We are still poisoning the air and water and eroding the biosphere, albeit less so than if Rachel Carson had not written.
 Today we understand better than ever why we must press the effort to save the environment all the way home, true to the mind and spirit of the valiant author of Silent Spring.”
 We look back at the book and the transformation in thinking that it engendered.

 To listen to the Bedrosian Book Club Podcast discussion of Silent Spring, click the orange arrow in the Soundcloud player at the top of this post.
-Or you can download it and subscribe to the through Soundcloud or iTunes!
+Or you can download it and subscribe through Soundcloud or iTunes

 Next Month …

 We’ll take a look at gentrification, with A Neighborhood That Never Changes by Japonica Brown-Saracino.